 Where do I look?

-I recommend a therapy directory site, like psychologytoday.com, as a great place to start your search.
-Instead of a list of addresses and phone numbers like an insurance company gives, a directory site provides a photo, summary of services and practice details like payment accepted and populations served.
-There are alternate directories like goodtherapy.com and networktherapy.com, but Psychology Today seems to have the most professionals listed.
+I recommend therapy directory sites, like psychologytoday.com, therapyden.com, or inclusivetherapists.com as a great place to start your search.
+Instead of a list of addresses and phone numbers like an insurance company gives, a directory site provides a photo, summary of services and practice details.

 What do I look for?

-Now that you have narrowed the pool down some, take a look at each of the Psychology Today profiles.
-Pick out 3 therapists you feel drawn to.
+Now that you have narrowed the pool down some, take a look at each of the possible therapists and pick your favorite 3.
 You may not know why you like them yet.
 It could be something they said in their profile or even their picture.
 Visit their websites to find more information on each of them.

 Call or email each of these 3 therapists to show your interest in their counseling services.
 It is customary to reach a voicemail system when you call, and calls or emails are typically returned within 24 hours.
 This is the time to see if they are accepting new clients, if they have an appointment time that works with your schedule and verify all of the information you have read.
 For example, are they still accepting your insurance?
 Have the rates changed?
 If the therapist is unable to work with you, they usually provide a few referrals.